 Matt and Carrie have a heart for Lincoln and to see its people connect to the heart of God and to the house of God.
 They believe that this will be done by sharing the message of Jesus Christ in a fresh and relevant way.
 We believe that a building doesn’t make a church but instead people make the church.
 At Mercy City Church Everyone.
 Always.
 Belongs.
 The reach of the church goes beyond its four walls into the city and around the world where God has placed us.

 “I must be in my father’s house”…Luke 2:49b These seven word are the basis of our 7 core values… Our heart is to connect people to the heart of God and to His house.
 We do this by “living the 7”.

 - Community – We’re better together

-- Discipleship – It’s not perfection, it is pursuit
+- Discipleship – It’s not about perfection, it’s about pursuit

 - Evangelism – Found people find people